Tutorial: Create Your Home Page

 The name you enter here will be the title of your website.
 It should be clear and simple and, if not your business name, it should be a good description of your site.
 Don't worry - it isn't set in stone!
 You can change it whenever you want.

 Set Up Your WebsiteEnter some contact information that will be added to your Contact page and click Finish Setup, or click No thanks, I'll do this later if you want to add in the contact information down the road.

 That's it!
 Your site is ready for you to edit, tweak and publish!

-TemplatesYou'll see that your site already has a template.
+TemplatesYour site will use the template you selected when starting your site, but you can change it at any time.
 There are a wide variety of templates to choose from.
 To change your template, click Style > Change Template and browse our full selection of Responsive, Premium, and Free designs.
 It's easy to change your template, so don't worry if you aren't sure which one to use.

 You'll also notice that your site only has one or two pages to get you started.
 You can start adding pages by clicking Page.
 Click on the yellow + and name your new page.
 Click OK and the page will be added to your site's menu.

 * Yola Free has a 3 page limit.